 We make every attempt to continuously upgrade both our facilities and our skills in order to better care for the needs of our clients and their pets.
 Each veterinarian attends at least twelve hours of continuing education per year.
 In addition, each has developed special areas of expertise, and seek to improve their skills in these areas through additional conferences and reading which provides better in-house services to our clients.
 We meet as a group daily to discuss all current cases to ensure the knowledge and attention of several veterinarians rather than just one.

 His personal practice areas of interest include: soft tissue surgery, allergy, and endocrinology.
 He is a member of several professional and civic organizations and he attends many continuing education seminars each year to continually update his knowledge of new procedures and practices in the field.
+He also has an interest in Veterinary hospital management education.

-Dr. Langford has several hobbies outside of work, including fishing, tennis and antique vehicle restoration.
+Dr. Langford has several hobbies outside of work, including fishing, tennis, and antique vehicle restoration.
 He and his wife Diane enjoy travel and other outdoor activities.
 Their children are grown, but they have several pets to keep them company.
 They are now proud grandparents.

 Dr. Sara Pilkerton was raised in Clements, Maryland on her family’s tobacco and hog farm.
 She graduated from St. Mary’s Ryken High School in 1997.
 She enrolled in the College of Notre Dame of Maryland and graduated in 2001 with a Bachelors in Biology.
 Following graduation, Dr. Pilkerton received the Kirby Foundation Fellowship which allowed her to participate in cancer research at the John Hopkins University for two years.
 Dr. Pilkerton received her Doctor of Veterinary Medicine from the Virginia Maryland Regional College of Veterinary Medicine in 2008.